 In 1980, IRA man Peter Rogers was sentenced to life in prison for the murder of Garda Seamus Quaid in County Wexford.
 Rogers opened fire on Garda Quaid and his colleague, Garda Donal Lyttleton, when they attempted to search his van, which he had been using to transport liquid explosives.

-In 2013, Rogers told the Sunday Independent that he had been given the task of transporting the explosives into the UK, and that both Gerry Adams and Martin McGuinness had ordered him to do so.
+In 2013, Rogers told the Sunday Independent that he had been given the task of transporting the explosives into the UK.
+He also stated that both Gerry Adams and Martin McGuinness had ordered him to do so.

 Rogers did not move the explosives because of fears that they were unstable.